christian-kesler/SNHU_CS-330_OpenGL/README.md

 ### How do I approach designing software?

 Software design is a complicated topic since I find it hard to fully define.
 The requirements for this project were thoroughly outlined by the project rubrics, and I simply met those requirements in a personalized way.
 It doesn't feel like I designed anything, and I didn't need to outline a plan to follow throughout this project.
-I have done so in other projects, but this one didn't have all that much design involved at all.
+I have done so in other projects, but this one didn't have all that much design involved.
 I suppose I designed the scene and the nature of the program by creating a vision of the end result and taking decided steps towards that vision all the while.
+My general aproach to software design involves defining the requirements and making a plan to meet those requirements.
+Accounting for how features function in a vacuum and also in conjunction with each other is the most important aspect of software design in my experience.

 ### How do I approach developing programs?